Martin King Whyte

 I am also particularly interested in the relationship between family patterns and economic development.
 This involves two reciprocal questions: 1)To what extent do prevailing family patterns help to promote versus retard economic development in particular populations and countries? and 2) How and why does economic development alter family patterns when it does occur?

 My primary research in the 1990s focused on the analysis of survey data collected within China focusing on continuity and change in urban families in that society.
 While initially my main focus was on analyzing the transformation from arranged to free choice marriages in China, later primary interest was on inter-generational relations.
-In particular, with a team of colleagues from other institutions, I have been analyzed data from a 1994 survey conducted in the city of Baoding, Hebei, in which we interviewed a sample of parents over age 50 and one randomly selected adult child of each sampled parent.
+In particular, with a team of colleagues from other institutions, I analyzed data from a 1994 survey conducted in the city of Baoding, Hebei, in which we interviewed a sample of parents over age 50 and one randomly selected adult child of each sampled parent.
 In this project we tried to examine such questions as:

 - whether the traditional Chinese stress on filial obligations of grown children toward their aging parents is still being followed